97-Jeffrey/URL-Simplifier/README.md

 - Run the development web server using the `node index.js` command.

-- After Nodemon is installed, use `npm start to run`.
+- After Nodemon is installed, use `npm start` to run.

 - Please navigate to [localhost:3000](http://localhost:3000/) to view the app.